emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 Many datasets were too large to process on excel and even too large to properly process on either Rstudio and BigQuery.
 Additionally, there were a few datasets that were too inconsistent and incomplete to accurately deduct any type of analysis.
 Also, there were a ferw datasets that contained repetitive data and overlapped with other existing datasets.
 For example, dailyCalories_merged, dailyIntensities_merged adn dailySteps_merged overlapped with dailyActivity_merged which included all the information on those three files and then some.
 Therefore those three were dropped and only dailyActivity_merged would continue to be analyzed.
 Any datasets that met the criteria describes above were dropped from further exploration (red).
-Datasets that were eligible for proper processing were uplodaed into BigQueary and
+Datasets that were eligible for proper processing were uplodaed into BigQueary and further processed